microsoft/testfx-docs/RFCs/006-DynamicData-Attribute.md

 ### Proposed solution
 Here is a solution that meets the above requirements:

-The static property or a static method having test data should be declared as below:
+A static property or a static method having test data should be declared as below:
 ```
 [TestClass]
 public class UnitTests